Skip to content

 Local Setup

-In order to contribute, you'll need a minimum of LaTeX distribution, Inkscape ang git.
+In order to contribute, you'll need a minimum of a LaTeX distribution, Inkscape, Perl, and git.
 Please read the instructions for your operating system (or container).

 Windows